Orchard Origins

 In fall of 2014 the first hundred saplings went in the ground.
 Clovers and clumping grasses were seeded, and hundreds of woody and herbaceous companions were planted.
 Since the last bulldozers retreated, native plants have made their way into the orchard, vying for spaces left unplanted.

 In 2015 and 2016, two other sections of about 80 trees each were planted on a gentle slope on the south side of the orchard — in three terraces and two flat rows overlooking the pond.
 The original terraforming was followed by the shaping of an additional area on the west side of the orchard pond in the summer of 2017.
 That fall the orchard produced its first few apples.
-As more trees reach maturation and start producing, MHO makes it possible to see and taste apples that haven’t been experienced by the general population for over a century.
-As of summer 2022, there are now over 70 trees fruiting in the orchard.
+As more trees reach maturity and start producing, MHO makes it possible to see and taste apples that haven’t been experienced by the general population for over a century.
+MHO maintains a display of heritage apple and pear varieties for public viewing at the Common Ground Country Fair (look for the Hayloft tent in the Ag Products area) and for Great Maine Apple Day.